Josiah Trotter

-Josiah Trotter (born April 15, 2005) is an American college football linebacker for the Missouri Tigers.
-He previously played for the West Virginia Mountaineers.
+Josiah Trotter (born April 15, 2005) is an American professional football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
+He previously played college football for the West Virginia Mountaineers and the Missouri Tigers and was selected by the Buccaneers in the second round of the 2026 NFL draft.

 Early life

 Trotter attended St. Joseph's Preparatory School in Philadelphia, Pennsylvania, where he was a standout in football.
 He earned an invite to the All-American Bowl in San Antonio, Texas.
 Trotter was rated as a four-star recruit and held offers from schools such as Clemson, Notre Dame, Ohio State, Oregon, Penn State, South Carolina, Virginia Tech, and West Virginia.
 Ultimately, Trotter committed to play college football for the West Virginia Mountaineers.

 College career

 West Virginia

 Trotter took a redshirt in 2023 due to a knee injury.
 In week 6 of the 2024 season, he recorded his first career interception off of quarterback Alan Bowman in a win over Oklahoma State.
 In week eight, Trotter notched four tackles in a win over Arizona.
 He appeared in 12 games in 2024, notching 92 tackles with four being for a loss, half a sack, three pass deflections, and an interception.
 Trotter was named a semifinalist for the Shaun Alexander Freshman of the Year Award, as well as being named the Big 12 Conference Defensive Freshman of the Year.
 After the season, Trotter entered his name into the NCAA transfer portal.